-The library has 32 general use computers with internet access and software required for OCtech students.

-A computer lab is also available that is open to students, faculty, and staff on a first come first served basis.
-Reservations for computer lab use can be made by instructors for their classes.
-If all computers or study rooms are in use, students can use the computer lab's computers or as a quiet space.
+The library has general-use computers with internet access and software required for OCtech students.
+A computer lab is also open to students, faculty, and staff on a first-come, first-served basis.
+Instructors can make reservations for computer lab use for their classes.
+If all computers or study rooms are in use, students can use the computer lab's computers as a quiet space (please check with Library staff at the front desk).